Preparing to submit your application

 • Evidence of experience in caring for animals

-• Work experience references/ statements
+• Work experience references/statements

 Studying vet nursing in perth western australia

-Don’t miss this step – Your why!
+4. Don't miss this step - your why!

 We’re going to ask you why you want to study and work as a veterinary nurse.
 You’ll need to write at least 250 words telling us why you are applying and include any information about your past experience with animals.
 This is one of the most essential parts of your application, so think carefully before submitting your statement.
+Please note, your statement should not exceed 500 words.

 In the meantime, if you have any questions, feel free to drop us a line using our contact us form, and one of our friendly team members will be in touch.